tharungopinath/Wordle/README.md

 > ⚠️ Note: The on-screen keyboard is **not clickable**—it acts purely as a visual aid showing the status of letters used.

-All assets (`wordledictionary.txt` and the `images/` folder) must be placed in the same directory as `wordle.py` for the game to function properly.
+All assets (`wrdguessdictionary.txt` and the `images/` folder) must be placed in the same directory as `wrdguess.py` for the game to function properly.

 ## 🛠 Requirements